Aerolfos/stellaris_mod_deploy_action/README.md

 <!---[![Discord](https://img.shields.io/discord/739835273969664050?style=flat&label=Discord&logo=discord&logoColor=white&color=7289DA)](https://discord.com/invite/xUrG9wh)--->

 This is a custom tool to aid in updating Stellaris mods.
-It only makes sense to use this tool if you structure mods similarly, see below under usage.
+It only makes sense to use this tool if you structure mods similarly, see below under setup.

-This tool uses the [Github action](https://github.com/features/actions) functionality to trigger a Python script which bumps version numbers and supported Stellaris version, and also creates a Github release for the mod.
+This tool uses the [Github actions](https://github.com/features/actions) functionality to trigger a Python script which bumps version numbers and supported Stellaris version, and then creates a Github release for the mod.

 Also integrates [TTFTCUTS' localisation processing action](https://github.com/TTFTCUTS/Stellaris-Loc-Action) as an optional step that can be triggered, which will propagate loc entries from English to other languages before generating a release.